awslabs/aws-simple-cicd/docs/developer.md

 Create a directory called scripts in the root of the application source code repository called ***scripts*** with 3 files:

 1. assume-cross-account-role.env

+    This file is available [here](../scripts/assume-cross-account-role.env) and maintained by the administrators of the platform.

     Do not modify this file without consulting the administrator/devops team.